Augmentations, annuli, and Alexander polynomials

-\begin{proof} Since $H_1(\widetilde Y_K;\mu) \cong \coker (D)$, the lemma follows from a standard fact about finitely generated torsion modules over principal ideal domains.
-The idea is that $\Delta_{K}(\mu)$ is the product of the invariant factors of the $\Q[\mu^{\pm}]$-module $H_1(\widetilde Y_K;\mu)$, and these invariant factors are the diagonal entries of the Smith normal form of the matrix of relations $A(\mu)$.
-The product of these entries is the determinant of the matrix.
-(See e.g.~\cite[Section III.7]{LangAlgebra} for details.) \end{proof}
+\begin{proof} The $\Q[\mu^{\pm}]$-module $H_1(\widetilde Y_K;\mu) \cong \coker (D)$ and the lemma follows from the classification theorem for finitely generated torsion modules over principal ideal domains as follows.
+The matrix $A(\mu)$ is a matrix of relations for the $\Q[\mu^{\pm}]$-module $H_1(\widetilde Y_K;\mu)$.
+The diagonal entries of its Smith normal form are the invariant factors.
+Their product is on the one hand equal to the determinant of $A(\mu)$, and on the other, by \eqref{define Delta}, equal to $\Delta_{K}(\mu)$.
+(See e.g., \cite[Theorem 7.7 in Section III.7]{LangAlgebra} for more details.) \end{proof}